 3D Shapes Nets

-We can better understand the three-dimensional shapes and their properties by using nets.
+We can understand the three-dimensional shapes and their properties by using nets.
 A 2-dimensional shape that can be folded to form a 3-dimensional object is known as a geometrical net.
 A solid may have different nets.
 In simple words, the net is an unfolded form of a 3D figure.
-Please take a look at a few 2D shapes that are folded to make a 3D shape.
+Observe the following figure to see the nets that are folded to make a 3D shape.

 3D Shapes Examples

-Example 2: Find the surface area of a cuboid of length 3 units, breadth 4 units, and height 5 units.
+Example 2: Find the surface area of a cuboid of length 3 units, width 4 units, and height 5 units.

-Given that, length of the cuboid = 3 units, breadth of the cuboid = 4 units, height of the cuboid = 5 units
+Given that, length of the cuboid = 3 units, width of the cuboid = 4 units, height of the cuboid = 5 units

-Surface area of the cuboid is 2 × (lb + bh + lh) square units
+Surface area of the cuboid is 2 × (lw + wh + lh) square units

 = 2(12 + 20 + 15)